yuanzhiKe/PyTorch-Text-Classifers/README.md

 - [X] Parallel Convolutional Neural Network [Kim 2014]
 - [X] LSTM (Bidirectional/Unidirectional/Self-attention Supported)

+## Guidance

+**For detail and quick start, see the README in the corresponding folder to each model.**

 ## TODO LIST

 - [ ] Gated Convolutional Network